Quick Answer – Best Hammock Underquilts:

 Moving on to the insulation used for this underquilt, it is the SEE® Polyester Filling.
 Supposedly, it should perform in the same way as the PrimaLoft.

 All in all, though, this is one of the best hammock underquilts if you’re on a budget.
-At the same time, if you don’t go on overlanding adventures on a regular basis, then you might not want to spend a small fortune on equipment.

 As noted by other users, if you are an occasional camper, you’ll get a lot of use out of this hammock underquilt.

-- It features efficient water repellant coating
+- It features efficient water repellent coating

 - It has a fair price

-- t is suitable for 3 seasons
+- It is suitable for 3 seasons

 - It is lightweight